micro-elements/MicroElements.Shared/src/MicroElements.Logging/README.md

 ## Summary

-OptimizedLoggerFactory, OptimizedLogger allows to do not write duplicated messages.
+ThrottlingLoggerFactory, ThrottlingLogger allows to do not write duplicated messages.